linuxdeepin/deepin-editor/src/assets/deepin-editor/editor/en_US/editor.md

 - Select **Clear All Marks** to cancel all the current marks.

-### Manage Bookmark
+### Manage Bookmarks

 Check **Show bookmarks icon** in **Settings** and you can add a bookmark for any line on the Text Editor interface.
 The icon ![icon](../common/bookmark_normal_light.svg) shows up when you move the cursor to any line in the left column, and the icon ![bookmarkbig](../common/bookmarkbig_checked_light.svg) will appear after a bookmark is successfully added.

-- Add bookmark
+- Add bookmarks

    + Click ![icon](../common/bookmark_normal_light.svg) to add a bookmark for the line.
    + Right-click ![icon](../common/bookmark_normal_light.svg) and select **Add bookmark** to  add a bookmark for the line.
    + Place the cursor on any line and press **Ctrl + F2** to add a bookmark for the line.

--   Delete bookmark
+-   Delete bookmarks

    + Click the colored bookmark icon ![bookmarkbig](../common/bookmarkbig_checked_light.svg) to delete the bookmark of the line directly.
    + Right-click the colored bookmark icon ![bookmarkbig](../common/bookmarkbig_checked_light.svg) to select **Remove Bookmark** to delete the bookmark in the line.